Theatre & Dance (THDN)

 Faculty

-Associate Professor: Kelly Knox (Director, Dance)
+Associate Professors: Kelly Knox (Director, Dance), Bryan Vandevender

-Assistant Professors: Carly Holzwarth, Bryan Vandevender
+Assistant Professors: Carly Holzwarth, Jaruam Miguez Xavier

 Affiliated Faculty: Meenakshi Ponnuswami (Associate Professor-English), Jaye Austin Williams (Assistant Professor-Critical Black Studies)